• Home

 “And now, it’s time for Darla.
 You all know her.
 No one shakes it like her.
 She is—” He checked his notes. “—unrivaled.
 This is her new routine.
 We are debuting it this afternoon for all our loyal afternoon customers.
 Come back tonight for a repeat.”

 The house lights dimmed, and a single spot focused on the stage door.
-She came out dressed as a Greek goddess, all wrapped up in white robes with her hair curled up on top of her head under a gold crown.
-She had told Lazarus that her outfit would be a big surprise, having said only that it was something he would love, and boy, it sure was.
+Darla came out dressed as a Greek goddess, all wrapped up in white robes with her hair curled up on top of her head.
+She had told Lazarus that her outfit would be a big surprise, and it sure was.

 Arms outstretched, she twirled around on high heels, the spotlight following her as Lazarus bit into the creamy goodness of the eggplant and noodle.
 She looked down at him, and he raised his glass to her.

 The music started.
-It was “Misirlou,” the fast-paced song in a belly-dance style, and she threw her robe into the audience to reveal a sheer white robe underneath.
-Dancing in time to the music, she unpinned her hair, and shook out her long, dark, Greek-looking curls.
-The crowd went wild as she and the curls spun around.
+It was a Tsifteteli, belly-dance music.
+She threw off her outer robe to reveal a sheer white see-through gown underneath.
+Dancing in time to the music, she shook out her long, dark, Greek-looking curls.
+The crowd went wild as she and her curls spun around.

 Lazarus smiled big because people were expecting him to get all excited.
-All he could think about was the Beretta pressed against George’s skull.
-The job had to be done quickly.
-That was why Joey chose the Baretta.
+He thought about the Beretta pressed against George’s skull, the steel pressing against the bone.
 “Thank you, Joey,” he said under his breath.
-“Thank you for showing me what has to be done.”
+“Thank you for showing me which gun to use.”

 The music climaxed as Darla stripped down to a G-string.
-The crown, which must have all kinds of bobby pins on it, stayed in place.
-Boy, was she a marvel.
+Boy, she was a marvel.
 Thin waist, big tits.
 The best body that money could buy.
-And that hair flowing around.
 But the best thing about her was that she was a loudmouth.
 She blabbed every detail about their sex life.
 Now that Lazarus could finally get it up again, he wanted everyone to believe that sex was the only thing on his mind.
 No one would suspect what he was planning.

-When she finished, he sat to finish the last creamy bites of his meal in peace, but wouldn’t you know it, Paul, his henchman, came into the Stiletto.
+When she ran off stage, he sat to finish the last creamy bites of his meal in peace, but wouldn’t you know it, Paul, his henchman, came into the bar.

-He was dressed in cowboy boots and jeans like he always did since he’d first gone to Texas to spy on George.
+Paul wore cowboy boots and jeans like he always did since he’d first gone to Texas to spy on George.
 Lazarus had been born German but tried endlessly to be Greek; Paul had been born Greek and tried to be the Marlboro Man.
+Life was all fucked up like that.

 “Yes.
 Round the clock.”

-After Paul left, Lazarus finished his moussaka.
+Paul hurried out of the Stiletto.
+Even though Lazarus had lost his appetite, he managed to force down some of his moussaka.
+As he had spies following George, George probably had spies following him.
+Everything had to look normal.
 Between bites, he whispered to his brother.
 Joey, I know you wanted me to kill George with the Baretta.
 But if we get a chance to get him beforehand, we’ll have to do that.
 I hope you understand.

 No answer.